User Data

 2. For each chunk,

-1. If encryption is indicated, decrypt the chunk data using the user's secret key (identified using the key identifier) as in the libsodium function crypto_box_seal_open.
+1. If encryption is indicated, decrypt the chunk data using the user’s secret key (identified using the key index) as in the libsodium function crypto_box_seal_open.

 2. If compression is required, uncompress the chunk data using the specified codec.